Koonibba: Population and facilities

 As of 2016, Koonibba and an adjoining part of the locality of Yumbarra has a population of 149, 87% of whom are Indigenous Australians.

 The settlement has a public school, the Koonibba Aboriginal School.

 An Australian rules football club, the Koonibba Football Club, was formed in 1906.
 It is the oldest Aboriginal football club still in existence, and plays in the Far West Football League today.

 A general store, giving locals access to fresh groceries for the first time in 40 years, was opened in February 2019.

 It is planned to develop tourist attractions, with a focus on the history of the settlement.
 Cultural artefacts as of September 2019 stored at the South Australian Museum would be put on display, to engender pride in the community and provide a learning experience for tourists.

 Heritage buildings

 The Our Redeemer Lutheran Church from the former Koonibba Lutheran Mission survives and is listed on the South Australian Heritage Register.

 Koonibba Test Range

 In 2019–2020, a private space company, Southern Launch, established the Koonibba Test Range after consultation with the Koonibba Community Aboriginal Corporation.
 It was reported that Southern Launch worked with companies, universities, space agencies and other organisations to have their rockets and payloads launched and recovered from the site, and that the Koonibba site was the world's largest privately owned rocket test range and the world's first approved by an indigenous community to be launched from their land.
 The first launches were small rockets carrying small replica payloads on 19 September 2020.
+In 2024, it was reported that the biggest satellite launched on Australian soil would be fired from this location.
+As of 2025, two Varda Space capsules have returned from Low Earth orbit and landed in Koonibba Test Range.